 service_name: The name of the service inside the Pivotal Cloud Foundry platform.

-docker_image: The docker image name is composed with your account and the repository (e.g: vlingo/project1)
+docker_image: The docker image name is composed of your account name and the repository name (e.g: vlingo/project1)

 subdomain: This is your public end-point within domain

 You may also configure environment variables, instances, memory, disk quota, etc. See Deploying with Application Manifests for possible manifest configurations.

 manifest.yml, push your project:

 This command by default checks whether a

 manifest.ymlexists in the directory, and if so, uses it to push to the platform.